trevordblack/Juliog/README.md

 end
 ```

-  Then, somewhere in the testbench, or in the console command-line
+   Then, somewhere in the testbench, the console command-line, or an include file:

 ```julia
 	julia> global global_param = 16
 ```

-  The parameterization step of preprocessing will take care the rest
+   The parameterization step of preprocessing will take care the rest.

 ### How to create a wire